Management Discussion and Analysis

-Apart from spearheading the Groups interest in the power sector, the Company,through its subsidiaries, is also active in the organised retail, BPO and infrastructuresectors as a part of its strategy for diversification and long-term growth.
+CESC spearheads the Group's interest in the power sector.
+Its subsidiaries are activein the organised retail, business process management and infrastructure sectors as a partof the strategy for diversification and long-term growth.

 This chapter presents an overview of the energy sector as well as details ofoperational and financial performance of the Company.
 It also discusses importantinitiatives taken by CESC and its subsidiaries during the year to achieve its growth andperformance objectives.